-• The fastest you can drive in New Zealand is 100 km per hour.
-Look out for red circle road signs which show a number in the centre to make sure you are doing the correct speed.
-Some examples of road speeds are:

-• When passing a bus in town it is 20 km per hour.
-Passing a school you must drive at 40 km per hour.
-In the city or town it is 50 km per hour.
-In the country, on the open road, it is usually100 km per hour.
+- The fastest you can drive in New Zealand is 110 km per hour.
+Look out for red circle road signs which show a number in the centre.
+The number shows you the maximum speed you can drive at.
+Some examples of road speeds are: - o When passing a bus in town it is 20 km per hour. - When driving past a school you must not drive faster than 40 km per hour. - o Driving around a city or town the maximum speed is 50 km per hour. - o In the country, on the open road, the maximum speed is usually 100 km per hour. - o Some expressways and motorways allow you to travel at 110kmph.